agrublev/retreat/mst-simple-demo/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+#### `yarn test --coverage`

+Launch the test runner with coverage support.<br>
+Jest will create a dedicated folder for the coverage report.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br>